amalcew/htb-writeups/README.md

 ### Disclaimer
-The writeups **can contain spoilers** about the active machines on HTB
+The writeups **can contain spoilers** regarding active machines on Hack the Box!